stellarport/slate/source/index.html.md

 ## Deposit Destination

-> If KYC is required, returns JSON structured like this:
+> If KYC is required, returns a 403 (Forbidden) with JSON structured like this:

 ```json
 {